Our Story

 Meet Aali ibn Ahmad

 My name is Aali ibn Ahmad, a distant descendant of the great traveler Ibn Battuta.
-His Rihla—his legendary travel journal—inspired me to follow in his footsteps, exploring the vast lands of the Dar al-Islam and uncovering the hidden stories that history left behind.
+His Rihla—his legendary travel journal—inspired me to follow in his footsteps, exploring the vast lands and uncovering the hidden stories that history left behind.

 In my hands, I hold a priceless heirloom: Al-Rihla, it is more than ink on paper—it is a map of wonder, a chronicle of a world once illuminated by knowledge, beauty, and faith.
 Its pages are weathered, but alive with the whispers of cities, scholars, merchants, and minarets.